indico/indico-user-docs/user_guide/conference_register.md

-## Register/Apply to participate in a Conference via Indico DRAFT
+## Register/Apply to participate in a Conference via Indico DRAFT NEEDS PICTURES

 This short video explains how you can register/apply and pay for your participation in a Conference using Indico: